DuaneMcD/swapi/README.md

 ## Summary

-This app was an ejoyable build.
-I used this platform to inform my React knowledge.
+SWAPI-V was a very enjoyable build and practice to inform my React knowledge.
 In the process I added several npm packages including Bootstrap 5, Chart.js, and poppper.
 This app pushed me into learning the react context api.
 I chose context over redux to keep the code as lean as possible.

 ## Features